nysenate/NYSenate.gov-Website-D9/README.md

 ### Initialize Project:
 - `$ composer install`
-- `$ ./scripts/hobson project:init project.ddev.site`
+- `$ ./scripts/hobson project:init example.ddev.site`
 - `$ ddev restart`
 *	This runs composer install.
 As this is the first time being run, it is a composer update and calculates all dependencies.
 * The domain is shown in the output of ddev start,  It is also available via ddev describe.